aurule/rolldembones/README.md

 * 10 sides, numbered 1 through 10
 * Roll again on a 10
 * Tally one "success" on a roll of 8, 9, or 10
-* Uses tally mode by default, tallying 1 per success
+* Use tally mode by default, tallying 1 per success

 **Special Options:**